-Oscars 2020: ‘Parasite’ picks up Academy Award for Original Screenplay
+Oscars 2020: ‘Parasite’ owns the night with four awards, including Best Picture

-The 92nd Academy Awards being held at the Dolby Theatre in Hollywood on Sunday might have a host this year, but it does have a bunch of strong contenders.
-Leading the nominations is Todd Phillips’s Joker, with 11 nods, followed by 10 each for Martin Scorsese’s The Irishman, Sam Mendes’s 1917, and Quentin Tarantino’s Once Upon A Time In Hollywood.
+Leading the nominations was Todd Phillips’s Joker, with 11 nods, followed by 10 each for Martin Scorsese’s The Irishman, Sam Mendes’s 1917, and Quentin Tarantino’s Once Upon A Time In Hollywood.
+Joker got the only two awards it was expected to win – Best Actor for Joaquin Phoenix and Original Music for Music for Hildur Gudnadottir.
+The Irishman, which was nominated in 10 categories, came a cropper.

-Bong Joon-ho’s Korean-language Parasite has picked up a historic six nominations, including for Best Picture and Best International Feature Film.
-It is the first South Korean production to be nominated at the Academy Awards.

-In India, the Oscars are being shown on Star Movies, Star Movies HD, Star Movies Select HD and the streaming platform Hotstar.
-A repeat telecast will be aired on Monday at 8.30 pm on Star Movies and Star Movies Select HD.
+Mendes’s 1917 won three awards, all in technical departments – cinematography, visual effects and sound mixing.
+Tarantino’s 1969-set film bagged Brad Pitt a Best Supporting Actor award and also won for Production Design.

+Greta Gerwig’s Little Women got the Academy Award for Costume Design.
+Noah Baumbach’s Marriage Story earned Laura Dern the Oscar for Supporting Actress.
+Renee Zellweger was named Best Actress for Judy, and Taika Waititi picked up an Oscar for Adapted Screenplay for Jojo Rabbit.

-A total of 8,469 members of the Academy of Motion Picture Arts and Sciences have voted this year.
+A total of 8,469 members of the Academy of Motion Picture Arts and Sciences voted this year.
 The ceremony kicked off with a performance by Janelle Monae that exhorted the audience (and viewers) to “come alive”.

+Among the better speeches of the evening was by Laura Dern, who thanked her parents Bruce Dern and Diana Ladd, and Hildur Gudnadottir, who said after her win for Joker, “To the girls, to the women, to the mothers, to the daughters who hear the music bubbling within, please speak up.”

+Bong stole the show with his wry humour and generosity.
+In many ways, he captured the internationalist spirit of this year’s awards.
+His victory will embolden filmmakers from Hollywood and around the world to erase the boundaries of language and scale what he called the “one-inch-tall barrier of subtitles”.
+Hollywood, meet the world.

-Here is the complete list of of winners.
+Here is the complete list of winners.

 Original Screenplay